-Generally
+[Cancellation by some registrars of domain name registrations owned by registrants in countries subject to OFAC]

+ICANN and U.S. Sanctions

-There is a tension between the goal of administering the Internet as a neutral global resource and the imposition of sanctions by the U.S. on other countries.
+There is a tension between ICANN’S goal of administering the Internet as a neutral global resource and the imposition of sanctions by the U.S. on other countries.
 Sanctions laws and policies, when applied to domain name registrars and registries, can hamper access to the domain name system by innocent users and businesses, simply based on their nationality.
 For these persons to transact with ICANN, they or ICANN will need to apply for an OFAC license.

 ICANN Contractual language in RAA Relating to OFAC Licenses